 The purpose of the KidsAP project is to assess the ability of the artificial pancreas to improve glucose control in the most vulnerable population with type 1 diabetes, children aged 1 to 7 years.
-In the main KidsAP02 study, half of the participants will be treated by the personalised artificial pancreas and the other half by the state-of-the-art predictive low glucose management pump therapy (control comparator).
-Each treatment will last 12 months.

 The KidsAP objective is to compare the biomedical, psychological and health economics effectiveness of two insulin delivery systems in young children aged 1 to 7 years with type 1 diabetes.
 The insulin delivery systems are:

-Closed Loop (Artificial Pancreas) insulin delivery (novel investigational personalised algorithmic insulin delivery below and above preset insulin amounts to avoid hypo and hyperglycaemia
+Closed Loop (Artificial Pancreas) insulin delivery (novel investigational personalised algorithmic insulin delivery below and above preset insulin amounts to avoid hypo and hyperglycaemia)

-Predictive low glucose management insulin pump therapy (state-of-the-art comparator)
+Sensor augmented pump therapy (state-of-the-art comparator)

 |Primary Objective||Time spent in target glucose range 3.9 to 10mmol/l (70 to 180 mg/dl)|